siteoptimo/woocommerce-hear-about-us/readme.txt

 3. Setting is saved with the customer data.

 == Changelog ==
+= 1.5.1 (2016-03-04) =
+* Classes instantiated by WooCommerce_HearAboutUs are now publicly available.

 = 1.5.0 (2015-12-03) =
 * Other field now has an "other" label and appears the same as other WooCommerce fields.